Mediation Attorneys in Will County

 One of the biggest advantages of mediation over litigation is that the proceedings are not entered into the public record.
 This permits both parties to communicate openly without fear of information being disseminated unless they give consent.
 Additionally, statements and comments made during mediation are not admissible in future litigation should the process break down and an agreement cannot be reached.
 Further confidentiality can be negotiated into the terms of the agreement, as well as the rules for mediation procedure.

 If you are involved in a legal matter that you would like to resolve through mediation, contact the Davi Law Group.
 We offer a no-charge introductory consultation valued at up to $325.00.
 You will have the opportunity to meet with one of our skilled attorneys, ask questions, and receive our honest assessment of your case.
 We will work with you in finding the best approach for an efficient, favorable resolution.
 Should you retain us as your counsel, financing options are available.
-With four convenient office locations, we are proud to serve clients throughout the Will County area.
+With five convenient office locations, we are proud to serve clients throughout the Will County area.